-\end{theorem} A similar claim was given earlier for the special case of $L$-functions of base-change lifts for totally real cyclic extensions $F$ of prime degree and with trivial level $\O_F$ by Saito in \cite{saito1976lifting} where the proof is omitted.
+A similar theorem was stated earlier in the special case of $L$-functions of base-change lifts for totally real extensions of prime degree and with trivial level by Saito in \cite{saito1976lifting}, where the proof is omitted.
 Later Arthur and Clozel \cite{arthurclozel} proved an analogous factorization for the Artin $L$-functions of base-changed automorphic representations to any cyclic extension $F / L$ of prime degree.
-Theorem \ref{thm: factorization of L(h,s)} is a generalization of the aforementioned results \cite{saito1976lifting, arthurclozel} to any abelian totally real number fields $F$.
+Hence, Theorem \ref{thm: factorization of L(h,s)} is a generalization of the aforementioned results \cite{saito1976lifting, arthurclozel} to any totally real Galois number fields $F$.
 Moreover, we give an elementary and constructive proof.

-Our proof follows from the next lemma applied to the abelian Galois group $\Gal(F / \Q)$. \begin{lemma} Let $G$ be a finite abelian group and $g \in G$ an element of order $r$.
-Then for any $z \in \C$